tinalexander/tinalexander.github.io/notes/2024/02-february.md

 ## Oregon Health Authority spokesperson on changes to COVID-19 guidance

 - **Source:** email
-- **Attribution:** Oregon health Authority spokesperson Afiq Hisham
+- **Attribution:** Oregon Health Authority spokesperson Afiq Hisham
 - **Date:** received February 13, 2024

 > Thanks for reaching out, we do appreciate your patience.
 Regarding data OHA provided to ASTHO on COVID-19, we mentioned not seeing any disproportionate increases in the severity of illness since we changed the state’s isolation guidelines.